protojour/migrado/README.md

   authors:
     # Note, you do not actually need to specify the object schema,
     # but they can be used in API specs (e.g. OpenAPI) and/or validation,
-    # and may be handled by migrado in the future.
+    # and may be handled by Migrado in the future.

 edge_collections: